-At first our daughter was only a wee bit more proficient than our son, but that has changed over time.
-This seemed in large part due to a setback for Nels: the ritual for kid water-readiness in the early swimming program is to dunk the kids (involuntarily and repeatedly).
-I don’t have much of an opinion on dunking except to say it seemed to work well enough for 80% of children, who got over the surprise and accepted the new sensation.
-The other 20% or so, like my son, disliked it very much.
-Nels cried and protested intensely.
+At first our oldest was only a wee bit more proficient than our youngest, but that has changed over time.
+This seemed in large part due to a setback for Nels: the ritual for kid water-readiness in the early swimming program at our Y is to dunk the kids (involuntarily and repeatedly).
+I don’t have much of an opinion on dunking except to say it seems like a douchey move.
+80% of children are pliable or conditioned enough they don’t object to the lack of consent.
+The other 20% or so, like my youngest, dislike it very much.
+On Nels’ dunk he cried and protested intensely.
 I felt for him.
-We didn’t return him to lessons at his vociferous request.
+Upon his vociferous objections, we didn’t return him to lessons.
 He has been water-clingy ever since, and only reluctantly tolerates his face being wet in the bath.

-Something magical begins to happen.
-Nels begins to enjoy the water, rather than enjoy it reservedly.
+Today, some magical begins to happen.
+Nels starts to enjoy the water, rather than enjoy it reservedly.
 He begins to tell me to go here, or there, or leave him along the side to hand-walk his way around the pool.
 He lets me put him on his back to float.
 He requests water-wings and delights in being able to “stand” in the water, his legs free floating.
-Within about a half hour his hands are touching mine only lightly (as opposed to his arms around my neck).
+Within about a half hour his hands are touching mine only lightly (as opposed to arms gripped around my neck).
 I move him over on tummy, or back, holding him only lightly.
 I repeat to him I will not let him go unless he wants me to.
-Soon, he wants me to.

-By the time we are done swimming he is no longer gripping me and his body is relaxed.
+By the time we are done swimming Nels is no longer gripping me and his body is fully relaxed.
 He has put on the new goggles I bought him and used them to look underwater a few times.
 And bittersweet for me: he looks older somehow, unfolding like a bloom.
-We leave the pool early again while his sister enjoys more time in the pool; we shower together and he washes his own hair.
+We leave the pool while his sibling enjoys more time in the depths; we shower together and he washes his own hair.
 I move slowly, enjoying the rhythm of our conversation, watching him carefully dress in his methodical way.